minhpascal/mercurial/README.md

   * As orders are executed, their executed price is stored in the same table.
 This transaction data is analyzed in the Analysis.py script and is compared to a benchmark (S&P).

-## Set up
+## How do you set it up?

+1. First, you need to install mysql.
+You can find instructions on how to install mysql here: https://www.tutorialspoint.com/mysql/mysql-installation.htm

-1. First, you need to install mysql and create a table to store all the orders.
-The schema of the table is:
+Then, you need to create two tables: 'orders' and 'positions'.
+Here is the schema of the two tables:

  ```
  mysql> describe orders;